 (updated) The layer id in the original NAL units is overwritten to a new arbitrary value at the right position in the NAL unit header.

-(unchanged) When a VPS NAL is encountered in the input bitstream, the new VPS is written to the output bitstream with the layer id corresponding to the current layer.
-The new VPS is thus duplicated in all the layers of the output bitstream.
+(changed) A new VPS is written to the output bitstream with the layer id corresponding to the lowest layer.
+The VPS signals that all the layers are independent and that each layer is an OLS.

-(new) Parameter set ids are rewritten so that they are all unique in the bitstream and that each layer has self-contained parameter sets.
+(new) Parameter set ids are rewritten so that they are all unique in the output bitstream and that each layer has self-contained parameter sets.

-Remark on parameter set ids rewriting in picture header structure
+Remark on ids rewriting in picture header structure

 The rewriting of parameter set ids to avoid id collision requires rewriting the picture header structure so that the correct value of the parameter set id is signaled.

 From the point of view of an application implementer (not an encoder/decoder), this task was generally deemed cumbersome since the picture header structure is a large data structure for which the StreamMergeApp has no use of.
 Furthermore, the picture header structure may be located both in the slice header or in the picture header NAL unit.
 In the case that the picture header structure is located in the slice header, rewriting just the parameter set id impacts the byte alignment at the end of the slice header (somewhere in the slice data) which effectively requires the entire parsing of it if one desires to operate such targeted rewriting on the parameter set id.
 Alternatively, when the picture header structure is present as a NAL unit, the rewriting of byte alignment structure is easier in this case since it takes place at the end of the NAL unit which is known by the application parsing the bitstream.

+For the same reason, the ALF and parameters is preferably present in the picture header instead of the slice header.

+The tool supports rewriting that information in the Picture Header NAL unit but not in the slice header yet.

+Remarks on the effective number of layers in one CVS

+The layer id in the NAL unit header is expressed by the syntax element nuh_layer_id and is coded on 6 bits which gives a range 0 to 63.
+The specification further restricts the value in the range of 0 to 55, inclusive.
+In addition, the Picture Parameter Set (PPS) id is also coded on 6 bits but the Sequence Parameter Set (SPS) is on 4 bits.

+Since the tool currently assumes that all the input bitstreams have different parameters sets, we can effectively only store 16 independent layers in the generated bitstreams.

+More generally as a remark, it is technically correct to say that a VVC bitstream can contain at most 56 layers, but only if there is a certain amount of SPS sharing.

 Availability of the software update

-The merge request for the StreamMergeApp is available at: [soon to be provided]
+The merge request for the StreamMergeApp is available at: https://vcgit.hhi.fraunhofer.de/jvet/VVCSoftware_VTM/-/merge_requests/1977

 Conclusion

 We recommend adopting this merge request to make StreamMergeApp functional again with the latest VTM version.
+We welcome collaboration with the software coordinators in case the code needs refinement to better fit into the VTM project.

+We plan on working on further improvements to address some of the current limitations of the software, e.g. no SPS sharing.